 As time goes by, taking photos becomes more and more convenient Today, almost any electronic device you buy comes with a camera and it becomes unlikely that you ever find yourself without one.
 Of course, in front of a great opportunity you may sometimes feel that you do not have the proper tools.
 If you just have your cell phone, you may wish you had your DSLR or a better camera in general.
 Still, you have something with you and can take that shot.

 Some great photographers in the past used cameras that were much worse than what your bad cell phone camera can provide you with.
 Did they take bad pictures?
 On the contrary, their pictures survived until today.

-If you have a smartphone, as many do today, you have probably noticed many new photography applications pop up every day.
-Some are good, other useless.
+If you have a smartphone, you have probably noticed many new photography applications pop up every day.
+Some are good, others useless.
 The trend seems to be the possibility to add a vintage look to your pictures.
 For some it will do the trick.
-If you are serious about photography you may feel limited though.
+If you are serious about photography you may feel limited, though.
 But, creativity is all about how you can do something different within a frame of rules and limits.
 Why not limit yourself sometimes to see what you can do?

 Instead of focusing on the limiting aspects, consider the advantages:

 - No backache at the end of the day

 If you want to do the same thing you do with better, heavier, more expensive gear, you may be disappointed.
 If, however, you find a new way to play within the limits of the device, then you are getting out of your comfort zone and getting creative.

 If you’re using an Apple or Android phone you may want to give a look to applications such as Camera+ or Instagram.
 While Instagram is indeed limiting–only has presets for processing and only enables you to take square pictures–it can still help to improve your photography.
 Consider how much stronger the impact of symmetry is when using the square format.
 Learn the rule of thirds and break it.
 The square format is quite demanding about composition, but if you are trying to improve your skills, this is only for the better.